WarrierRajeev/Pytorch-fashion-MNIST/README.md

-#### Implemented a simple CNN in pytorch with Batch Normalization and dropout to perform a multi-class classification of fashion-MNIST images.
+#### Implemented CNNs in pytorch to perform multi-class classification of fashion-MNIST images.
-#### Achieved an accuracy of 91.17%
+#### Created Resblocks and Denseblocks (i.e. using skip connections with addition and concatenation respectively)
+#### Implemented Batch Normalization, dropout and weight decay